 Long Island’s own Cat hero, John Debacker, is a rare, kind soul who goes into sewers, abandoned structures, and just about anywhere to save animals.
-He recently saved an opossum dangling from a power line and jumped into a pond to save a bird stuck in a fishing line.
+In 2021,he saved an opossum dangling from a power line and jumped into a pond to save a bird stuck in a fishing line.
 Then, he saved a squirrel trapped in a gutter.
 In between, he’s trapping and saving multiple feral cats and kittens no matter how difficult and messy the job.

 Long Island’s Own Cat Hero